 Mission Heights Walking School Bus Map June 2020.
 We have one Walking School bus that starts outside Beros Pl, continues down Kaitune Dr onto Packspur Dr and then crosses our zebra crossing on Jeffs Rd to school.
 Please click on the link below for the map and contact details of our wonderful parent helpers at the bottom of the map.

 This map provides a bird’s eye view of parking spaces around our school at drop off and pick up times.
 The spaces are marked by the black dots.

-The map below gives you an idea of how long it takes to walk to school from various points in our community.
+The map above gives you an idea of how long it takes to walk to school from various points in our community.
 The red zone takes 5 minutes, the green takes 10 minutes and the blue zone takes 15 minutes.
 Our students actually walked these distances and timed themselves to provide you with this map.